 This drone can also offer the powers of 4K/60fps shooting, as well as 2.7K and 1080p at 60fps, and in slow-mo with FHD at 120fps.
 This all comes thanks to a large 1/1.3-inch CMOS sensor, which effectively gives you a 48MP sensor.

-A large sensor is able to take more detailed images as it can let in more light, which in turn gives the sensor more 'information' to work with, as it were.
+A large sensor can take more detailed images as it can let in more light, which gives the sensor more 'information' to work with, as it were.
 Improved low-light performance and increased dynamic range are just a couple of the benefits of larger sensors.

-For those just starting out with a camera drone, the Ryze Tello looks like quite the handy choice.
+For those just starting out with a camera drone, the Ryze Tello looks quite a handy choice.

 Right off the bat, you get the chance to shoot 720p video thanks to its 5MP camera which should be fine for casual viewing.